MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/keyworddemographicresult.md

 ---
-title: KeywordDemographicResult Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: KeywordDemographicResult Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that contains the keyword and percentage of users by age and gender (if known) who searched for the specified keyword.
 ---
-# KeywordDemographicResult Data Object
+# KeywordDemographicResult Data Object - Ad Insight
 Defines an object that contains the keyword and percentage of users by age and gender (if known) who searched for the specified keyword.

 ## Syntax